wunderio/lando-drupal/README.md

 ## Installation

+1. Move your current .lando/* files to .lando/custom/.
+Next step will add new .lando/core/ folder.

-1. Install the composer package:
+3. Install the composer package:

    ```
    composer require wunderio/lando-drupal --dev
    ```

-2. Add these into the main project's `.gitignore`:
+4. Add these into the main project's `.gitignore`:
    ```
    # wunderio/lando-drupal
    .lando.base.yml
    .lando/core/
    ```
-3. Move your current .lando/* files to .lando/custom/

-4. Add changes to GIT:
+5. Add changes to GIT:
    ```
    git add .lando/custom/ &&
    git add drush/sites/ &&
    git add -p .gitignore composer.json composer.lock
    ```

-5. Depending on your project either create or update your .lando.yml.
+6. Depending on your project either create or update your .lando.yml.

    If you are creating new project, then you need to create .lando.yml file with the following:
    ```